cf-eli/go-fish/doc/SRS.md

 * 3.5.3 Functional Requirements

-  _REQ-1: First player in the game to a score of 8(depending on the amount of players) wins the game_
+  _REQ-1: First player in the game to a score of 8 wins the game_

 ## 3.6 Ending or Restarting the Game